rstudio/r-system-requirements/README.md

 support for these rules.
 Please file questions in [RStudio Community](https://community.rstudio.com) or open an issue in this repository.

-A similar project is maintained by [R-Hub](https://github.com/r-hub/sysreqsdb).
-The two catalogs have different data formats, test coverage, and target different operating systems.

 ## Rule Coverage

 The rules presented in this repository are extensively tested with the following process: